Uber is sued over resistance to California 'gig' contractor law

 (Reuters) - A driver for Uber has sued the company for misclassifying its drivers as independent contractors, hours after California legislators voted to help thousands of those workers become, and enjoy the benefits of being, employees.

-The proposed class action filed on Wednesday might by Uber driver Angela McRay appears to be the first since California’s senate passed landmark legislation that could affect workers in many industries, in addition to ride-sharing companies such as Uber Technologies Inc (UBER.N).
+The proposed class action filed on Wednesday might by Uber driver Angela McRay appears to be the first since California’s senate passed landmark legislation that could affect workers in many industries, in addition to ride-sharing companies such as Uber Technologies Inc.

 Governor Gavin Newsom supports the proposed law, which is known as Assembly Bill 5 and would take effect on Jan.
 1, though it may undergo changes before it reaches his desk.